 Screeding is done before painting to prepare the wall and maximize the effect of the paint finish, improving its durability and preventing cracking.

 How can you do it?

 If you want to screed your internal walls, you’ll need to mix screeding paint, pop cement, and multipurpose bond.
 Then use a long, flat screed board to put the pop-screeding paint on a pliable surface and start to smooth it out by dragging it back and forth.

 Screeding the surface before you paint ensures that the quality and beauty of the paint can shine, giving it a more attractive appearance than painting the wall alone will.

-Without doing it, you may not be able to fully remove flaws, holes, or cracks in the wall, which lends itself to an imperfect result.
+Without doing it, you may not be able to entirely remove flaws, holes, or cracks in the wall, which lends itself to an imperfect result.

-After properly leveling off the wall, before putting paint over it, it will not only improve the outcome of the painted wall but will strengthen the paint itself, so it won’t wear off easily.
+After properly leveling off the wall, before putting paint over it, it will not only improve the outcome of the painted wall but will strengthen the coat itself, so it won’t wear off quickly.

-This is one of the most popular and highest quality screeding materials you can use to give your walls a nice finish with a smooth appearance.
+This is one of the most popular and highest-quality screeding materials you can use to give your walls a nice finish and smooth appearance.

 This screening mixture requires you to use two ingredients, including pop cement (or a gypsum powder), along with screeding paint.
-The mix will quickly harden, so you have to mix it all up in small amounts to prevent that.
+The mix will quickly harden, so you must mix it all up in small amounts to prevent that.